o3de/sig-graphics-audio/testing-guidance/Atom-Automation-Strategy.md

 *   Since this is a different DX adaptor than the standard one, there are a number of compatibility issues that require fixing (in theory there shouldn't be, but there are crashes)
 *   Microsoft has no clear intention to support this with required fixes to enable its use.

-Owner: Microsoft but working with this as a RHI layer is on Atom
+Owner: Microsoft but this appears to be inactive

 Cost of GPU test instances means that if we want to avoid bottlenecks of instance availability we must utilize software rasterized tests wherever possible.
+Because of limitations an inactive support we should not spend time on this solution.

 Running with WARP command line argument